Skip to Main Content

 • Use et al. in the footnotes after the first author when there are four or more authors.

-• Use et al. in the bibliography after the first seven authors when there are more than seven authors.
+• Use et al. in the bibliography after the first seven authors when there are more than ten authors.

 • All authors in the footnotes are presented as First Name Last Name.